riyeshN/JacksonHeightsMuralDataAnalytics/README.md

 # FRONTEND

+make sure that you run the command below on directory where we have package.json npm install npm run dev

 We are using react as frontend library
 Also will utilize MUI unless someone wants to do design using css.
 But I do not want to spend my time there haha